 Please note that you will be required to sign our waiver before commencing the program.
 Please view our sample waiver copy.

 There are two basic types of insurance that most travellers need to consider: Medical and Cancellation/Trip Interruption Insurance.
 We highly recommend you purchase it.

 Includes certified guide, land transfers, all meals from dinner on day 1 to breakfast on day 8.
 There is no GST (sales tax) on this program.

 Not included in this program are flights to and from Akureyri.
 You will be responsible for your own alcoholic beverages on the trip which can be purchased locally as well as any admissions costs to additional local attractions such as hot springs.

 Is it for you?

 This is a challenging trip with multiple days of touring in a row.
 There are days of ascent over 1000m (3300ft) and you should be comfortable skiing with a pack (15-20lbs/7-9 kg) on most terrain in variable conditions.
-Skiers and riders should be intermediate skiers at minimum and be able to link turns in variable snow conditions.
+Skiers and riders should be intermediate skiers at a minimum and be able to link turns in variable snow conditions.

 Understanding the prerequisites should help with your training throughout the winter.
-Winter ski tours and walks with a 15-20lb pack is recommended as the best training, however other activities such as cross country skiing and hiking can also be good training.
+Winter ski tours and walks with a 15-20lb pack are recommended as the best training, however other activities such as cross country skiing and hiking can also be good training.
 Please read the itinerary and ‘Is it for you?’ sections and be both physically and mentally prepared for the trip.
 If you are uncertain about your experience level, please call us.